-We need to make sure no child dies as the result of being left alone in a hot vehicle!
+With an average of 38 child deaths each year in the United States caused by children being left alone in a hot vehicle, the Los Angeles Fire Department is asking for your help right now: We need to make sure no child dies as the result of being left alone in a hot vehicle!

-• Keep a large teddy bear in the child's car seat when it’s not occupied.
+- Keep a large teddy bear in the child's car seat when it’s not occupied.
 When the child is placed in the seat, put the teddy bear in the front passenger seat.
 It's a great visual reminder that anytime the teddy bear is up front, a child is secured in a child safety seat behind you.
 You can also place the child's blanket or toy on your lap while driving, to serve as a reminder when you exit the vehicle.
 Giving your child passenger a noisy toy is yet another way to remind you that someone is counting on you to keep them safe at all times.

 - Make arrangements with your child’s day care center or babysitter that you will always call them when your child will not be there on a particular day as scheduled.
 This is not only common courtesy, but makes sure everyone involved in the care of your child is informed of their whereabouts.
 Ask these caregivers to always phone you if your child doesn’t show up when expected.

 - Never leave your car keys where children can access them, and always make sure your car is locked so that children cannot get in without adult supervision.

-• Do not underestimate a child's capabilities.
+Never underestimate a child's capabilities.
 Teach your children about the dangers of a car, especially the car trunk.
 Most children can differentiate between a tool and a toy.
 Make certain they know that a car is not a toy!